intelfx/onkyo-ri/README.md

 License
 -------

-This project is distributed under the terms of a [GNU General Public License (GPL), version 3][4].
+This project is distributed under the terms of the [GNU General Public License (GPL), version 3][4].

     This program is free software: you can redistribute it and/or modify